arcee-ai/mergekit/docs/create_a_merge_method.md

 preserve the output axis: reductions for norms, means, and dot products must not accidentally combine different outputs.
 Linear and SLERP have native batched implementations; SLERP stays entirely in Torch on the input device.
+SLERP reduces norms and dot products in chunks and writes its output in chunks, bounding full-precision inference scratch even for oversized individual weights.
+It selects interpolation coefficients per output before applying them to weights, without materializing both spherical and linear results.
+Source tensors, packed inputs, outputs, and retained autograd graphs still require their own storage.

 Ordinary parameters broadcast across groups.
 Use `PerGroupValues` to explicitly vary a parameter along the outer batch axis; the wrapper avoids ambiguity with shared